Asian American Community Study

 Kinder Institute Luncheon

-The Stephen L. Klineberg Fund for Houston Research honors the legacy of Kinder Institute's founding director.
-Since 1982, Stephen Klineberg's annual Kinder Houston Area Survey has documented the city's transformations, offering a data-driven map of the opportunities and challenges facing Houston and other cities.
+Since 1982, the annual Kinder Houston Area Survey has documented the city's transformations, offering a data-driven map of the opportunities and challenges facing Houston and other cities.
 No other metropolitan region in the country has been the focus of a research program of this scope.
 Findings are shared with local leaders, policymakers and community stakeholders to address critical urban issues.
-This legacy fund provides financial support for the Houston surveys in perpetuity and helps support the expansion of the survey.

-To make a donation to the Stephen Klineberg Fund for Houston Research, please click here.
+To make a donation to the Kinder Houston Area Survey, please click here.

 The Kinder Institute’s Community Bridges program is a year-long service-learning fellowship for Rice undergraduate students that pairs academic study with active fieldwork.
 While studying urban sociology in the classroom, students are placed with a community organization in a neighborhood in Houston’s urban core—including Fifth Ward, Gulfton, Near Northside, East End and others—to lead research-driven projects related to education, food insecurity, housing, environmental justice, healthcare and other issues.
 Community Bridges alumni often say the program contributed greatly to their professional and personal growth.
 Similarly, partner organizations reap long-term benefits as students expand partners’ capacity to make evidence-based decisions about their missions and programs.

 To make a donation in support of Community Bridges, please click here.

 To make a donation in general support of the Kinder Institute, please click here.